dch42/dch42.github.io/_posts/2022-08-08-mermaid-js-last-fm-api-md.md

 ## Last.fm API

-I wrote about accessing the [Last.fm API](https://www.last.fm/api/intro) in [this previous post]({% post_url 2022-07-10-auto-post-with-python-last-fm-api %}), and this will use the same endpoint and many of the same functions to write the markdown file.
+I wrote about the [Last.fm API](https://www.last.fm/api/intro) in [this previous post]({% post_url 2022-07-10-auto-post-with-python-last-fm-api %}), and this will use the same endpoint and many of the same functions to write the markdown file.

 We'll make a pie chart displaying the top 7 most listened artists for the week, so our request URL will use the [`getWeeklyArtistChart`](https://www.last.fm/api/show/user.getWeeklyArtistChart) user method with a limit of `7`.